scrimix/fira/docs/sprints/18-mobile-touch-mk2.md

 - **Body scroll lock when the slide-over sidebar is open.** Still not implemented.
 Low priority since the menu auto-closes on selection.
+- **Calendar long-press not yet on `useLongPress`.** Time blocks and rail tasks still use bespoke long-press code from sprint 18 rounds 1–2.
+Migrating them to the hook is a small, mechanical refactor — left for the next time someone touches that file.